scasBot/texting-service/README.md

     ```

 You can now access the application at
 [http://localhost:5000](http://localhost:5000).
-To send any reminders, however,
+To send any follow-ups, however,
 you must also start a separate Celery worker process.

-1. Start a new terminal session, `cd` into the repository, and active your
+1. Start a new terminal session, `cd` into the repository, and activate your
    `appointment-reminders` virtualenv

 1. Start the Celery worker: